Mirandese language

 - Script error: No such module "IPA". and Script error: No such module "IPA". indicate apico-alveolar sibilants (as in modern Catalan, northern/central peninsular Spanish and coastal northern European Portuguese), while Script error: No such module "IPA". and Script error: No such module "IPA". are dentalized laminal alveolar sibilants (as in most modern Portuguese, French and English).
 The unrelated Basque language also maintains a distinction between Script error: No such module "IPA". and Script error: No such module "IPA".
 (Basque has no voiced sibilants), which suggests that the distinction originally was an areal feature across Iberia.

-- Portuguese spelling still distinguishes all seven and is identical to Mirandese spelling in this respect, but in pronunciation, Portuguese has reduced them to four Script error: No such module "IPA". except in northern hinterland European Portuguese dialects, including those of the area that Mirandese is spoken.
+- Portuguese spelling still distinguishes all seven sibilants and is identical to Mirandese spelling in this respect, but in pronunciation, Portuguese has reduced them to four Script error: No such module "IPA". except in northern hinterland European Portuguese dialects, including those in the area where Mirandese is also spoken.
 Northern/central Peninsular Spanish has also reduced them to four but in quite a different way: Script error: No such module "IPA"..
 Western Andalusian Spanish and Latin American Spanish have further reduced them to three: Script error: No such module "IPA"..

-- Retention of the initial Script error: No such module "IPA". from Latin, like nearly all dialects of Western Romance (the major maverick being Spanish, where Script error: No such module "IPA".> Script error: No such module "IPA". > ∅).
+- Retention of the initial Script error: No such module "IPA". from Latin, like nearly all dialects of Western Romance but unlike Spanish, which underwent the sound change Script error: No such module "IPA"..

-- As in Leonese and Galician-Portuguese, the Latin initial consonant clusters Script error: No such module "IPA"., Script error: No such module "IPA"., Script error: No such module "IPA". evolve into Script error: No such module "IPA"..
+- Development of the Latin initial consonant clusters Script error: No such module "IPA"., Script error: No such module "IPA"., Script error: No such module "IPA". evolve into Script error: No such module "IPA"., as in Leonese and Galician-Portuguese.

-- Falling diphthongs Script error: No such module "IPA"., Script error: No such module "IPA". preserved.
+- Development of Script error: No such module "IPA". as Script error: No such module "IPA"., like in Galician-Portuguese: <templatestyles src="smallcaps/styles.css"/>lūm'nem > Script error: No such module "Lang"..

-- Retention of intervocalic Script error: No such module "IPA"., Script error: No such module "IPA"..
+- Retention of intervocalic Script error: No such module "IPA"., Script error: No such module "IPA"., like Spanish, but unlike Portuguese.

-- Western Romance Script error: No such module "IPA"., Script error: No such module "IPA". can diphthongize to Script error: No such module "IPA"., Script error: No such module "IPA". (as in Italian).
-That happens not only before palatals, as in Aragonese, but also before nasals.
+- Frequent diphthongization of Western Romance Script error: No such module "IPA"., Script error: No such module "IPA". to Script error: No such module "IPA"., Script error: No such module "IPA"., as in Italian; this happens not only before palatals, as in Aragonese, but also before nasals.

-- Script error: No such module "IPA". is palatalized word-initially (as in other Astur-Leonese languages and in Catalan).
+- Word-initial palatalization of Script error: No such module "IPA"., as in other Asturleonese languages and Catalan.

 Consonants

-- Voiced stops Script error: No such module "IPA". can be lenited as fricatives Script error: No such module "IPA"..Template:Sfnp
+- Voiced stops Script error: No such module "IPA". may be lenited as fricatives Script error: No such module "IPA"..Template:Sfnp

 Vowels

-- Script error: No such module "IPA". has allophones of Script error: No such module "IPA"., Script error: No such module "IPA". with Script error: No such module "IPA"., and Script error: No such module "IPA". with Script error: No such module "IPA". and Script error: No such module "IPA"..
-And with the addition of nasal vowel sounds Script error: No such module "IPA". and Script error: No such module "IPA". for Script error: No such module "IPA"..
+- Script error: No such module "IPA". has allophones of Script error: No such module "IPA"., Script error: No such module "IPA". of Script error: No such module "IPA"., and Script error: No such module "IPA". of Script error: No such module "IPA"..
+Additionally, the nasal vowel sounds Script error: No such module "IPA". are allophones of Script error: No such module "IPA"..

 - Vowels Script error: No such module "IPA". can become glides Script error: No such module "IPA". when preceding or following other vowels.Template:Sfnp